Reduced timetables

 Safeguarding

-All reduced timetable arrangements must include a robust risk assessment, aligned with the Department for Education’s guidance on keeping children safe in education.
+All reduced timetable arrangements must include a risk assessment.
+This must follow the Department for Education guidance on keeping children safe in education.

-If evidence suggests the child would be exposed to significant risk by not being in school, a reduced timetable should not be considered.
+If there is evidence your child would be at significant risk when not in school, a reduced timetable must not be used.

-If you have questions or need advice about reduced timetables or school absences, email: reducedtimetables@swindon.gov.uk.
+If you need advice about reduced timetables or school absence, email reducedtimetables@swindon.gov.uk.

 Help us to improve this website